 Malik S. Henfield, Ph.D.
 Advocate ~ Professor ~ Consultant ~ Counselor

-Dr. Malik S. Henfield is an Associate Professor and School Counseling Program Coordinator at the University of San Francisco.
+Dr. Malik S. Henfield is the Associate Dean for Academic Affairs, Research, and Faculty Advancement in the School of Education at the University of San Francisco, where he is also a Full Professor in the School Counseling Program.
 He received a B.A. in Biology from Francis Marion University, a M.Ed. and Ed.S. in K-12 School Counseling from The University of South Carolina, and a Ph.D. in Counselor Education from The Ohio State University.

 During his undergraduate studies, Dr. Henfield was named to the Francis Marion University President’s List (Fall 1993).
 He was also awarded the Lambda Lambda Chapter of Omega Psi Phi Fraternity, Incorporated, Omega Man of the Year Award for his continued service to the university and community in 1997 and again during his tenure as Basileus in 1998.

 Shortly after graduation from the University of South Carolina's school counseling program, Dr. Henfield took a professional school counseling position at Blackville-Hilda Junior High School, located in Blackville, South Carolina.
 In addition to this position, Dr. Henfield gained professional experience counseling multicultural gifted students as an academic counselor for the Center for Talented Youth (CTY)—a world renowned gifted education program—at their flagship site, Johns Hopkins University, in Baltimore, Maryland.